Chapter 7 - General Finance Provisions

-Writing off an accounts receivable is sensitive and should therefore be subject to strong internal accounting controls.
+Writing off an account receivable is sensitive and should therefore be subject to strong internal accounting controls.
 All write-offs of uncollectible accounts receivable require the approval of the president or designee.

-When a debt is determined to be uncollectible, pursuant to the factors of Minnesota Statutes § 16D.09, the debt must be written off from the financial accounting records and is no longer recognized as an account receivable for financial reporting purposes:
+When a debt is determined to be uncollectible, pursuant to the factors of Minn.
+Stat. § 16D.09, the debt must be written off from the Student and Financial Information System and is no longer recognized as an account receivable for financial reporting purposes.

-Determining that the debt is uncollectible does not cancel the legal obligation of the debtor to pay the debt except when the debt has been discharged in bankruptcy or compromised pursuant to the factors of Minnesota Statutes § 16D.15.
+Determining that the debt is uncollectible does not cancel the legal obligation of the debtor to pay the debt except when the debt has been discharged in bankruptcy or compromised pursuant to the factors of Minn.
+Stat. § 16D.15.

 The system office will report all accounts receivable and write-offs for each college and university, with the basis for the decision, to Minnesota Management and Budget.

 Subpart I. Referral to Minnesota Department of Revenue, Collection Division